Her Dogs Find Drugs

 She learned the military had a patrol and narcotics dog program.
 Davenport enlisted in the U.S. Army after graduating Peninsula High School in 1975.
 Her military career sent her to Germany, where she served in the military police force.
 She was reassigned to Joint Base Lewis-McChord, but requested to attend the dog training school at Lackland Air Force Base in San Antonio, Texas.

 "I knew I wanted to work dogs in a professional capacity and the military was the most advanced in the '70s to allow women to handle dogs in a professional capacity in a law enforcement setting."

 She left the military in 1982 when she was offered a position with the DOC.
-One of the first dogs she trained was Thor, a German shepherd for the former McNeil Island Corrections Center.
+One of the first dogs she trained was Thor, a German shepherd for the former McNeil Island Corrections Center (MICC).
 The experience with Thor helped Davenport refine the model of K9 narcotics detection the DOC still uses today.